jenska/m68kemu/README.md

 # m68kemu

 A small Motorola 68000 emulator written in Go.
-The emulator exposes a CPU core with a programmable memory bus, effective-address helpers, and a few initial instructions for experimenting with 68k code.
+The emulator exposes a CPU core with a programmable memory bus, effective-address helpers, a level-aware interrupt controller (including autovectors), and a growing set of instructions for experimenting with 68k code.

 ## Roadmap for m68kemu as a computer-emulator core
 The steps below focus on improving m68kemu itself so it can serve as a reliable 68000 subsystem inside a broader computer emulator.